Fractional susceptibility functions for the quadratic family: Misiurewicz-Thurston parameters: Introduction

 Finally, in \S\ref{bonusOmega} and \S\ref{five}, we introduce and study fractional Whitney--Riemann--Liouville integrals $I^{\eta,\Omega}$ and Whitney--Marchaud derivatives $M^{\eta,\Omega}$ (in particular a ``Whitney version'' of Abel's remark) which support our conjectures on $\Psi^\Omega_\phi(\eta,z)$ and $\Psi^{\mathrm{fr}, \Omega}_\phi(\eta,z)$.
 More precisely, as a stepping stone between the frozen function $\Psi^{\mathrm{fr}}_\phi(\eta,z)$ and $\Psi^\Omega_\phi(\eta,z)$, we introduce yet another approximate ``semifreddo'' function $\Psi^{\Omega,\mathrm{sf}}_\phi(\eta,z)$ in \S\ref{five}.
 We expect that the approximate susceptibility functions $\Psi^{\mathrm{fr}}_\phi(\eta,z)$, $\Psi^{\mathrm{rsp}}_\phi(\eta,z)$, and $\Psi^{\Omega, \mathrm{sf}}_\phi(\eta,z)$ have the same qualitative behaviour as $\Psi^\Omega_\phi(\eta,z)$ (Remark~\ref{conjC}).
 Proposition~\ref{propE}, proved in \S\ref{dealing}, shows that the approximate functions $\Psi^{\mathrm{fr}}_\phi(\eta,z)$ and $\Psi^{\mathrm{rsp}}_\phi(\eta,z)$ tend to $\Psi_\phi(z)$ as $\eta\to 1$ as formal powers series in $z$ (i.e., convergence of the coefficients of each individual $z^k$).

 In the remainder of this Introduction, we flesh out the synopsis given above.

-\subsection{Conjecture~\ref{laconj} on the fractional susceptibility function $\Psi^\Omega_{\phi}(\eta, z)$.}
+\subsection{Conjecture~\ref{laconj} on the fractional susceptibility function $\Psi^\Omega_{\phi}(\eta, z)$}

-We say that a parameter $t$ is TSR if $f_t$ is Collet--Eckmann and satisfies Tsujii's \cite[(WR)]{Tsu} condition, i.e.,
+We say that a parameter $t\in (1,2)$ is TSR if $f_t$ is Collet--Eckmann and satisfies Tsujii's \cite[(WR)]{Tsu} condition, i.e.,

 TSR is implied by polynomial recurrence and implies Benedicks--Carleson exponential recurrence (see e.g. \cite[Proposition 2.2 and references]{BS2}, also for a topological definition of TSR).
-Tsujii constructed \cite[Theorem 1 (I)]{Tsu} a positive measure subset $\Omega\subset \SS$ of TSR parameters such that, letting $\mathrm{Leb}$ denote Lebesgue measure,
+Tsujii constructed in \cite[Theorem 1 (I)]{Tsu} a positive measure subset $\Omega\subset \SS$ of TSR parameters such that, setting $\Omega^c = \real\setminus \Omega$, and letting $m$ denote Lebesgue measure,